MultiSafepay/docs/content/api/orders/adjust-payment-link-lifetime.md

 {{< description >}}
 ### Adjust session lifetimes

-The lifetime of a [payment link](/payments/checkout/payment-link/) to a [MultiSafepay payment page](/payment-pages/) is how long the customer can use the link to access the payment page and complete payment.
+The lifetime of a session determines how long the customer can access the MultiSafepay payment page and complete payment.

 The lifetime begins when the payment link is generated.
 A `session_id` is returned in the payment page URL.
 The default lifetime is 30 days, after which the link expires.